FriendsOfEpub/blitz-tasks/recipes/add-ids.md

 }
 ```

-Here we are searching for for the `figure` element, and add an `id` attribute with the `fig` prefix.
+Here we are searching for the `figure` element, and add an `id` attribute with the `fig` prefix.
 This means your first figure will have `id="fig-1"`, second will have `id="fig-2"`, and so on and so forth.

 Note the increment will be reset for every document, Blitz Tasks doesn’t try to handle this incrementation per folder or EPUB file.